 Losing even a small amount can help.
 And the earlier you do it, the better.
 Keep the weight off, and you won’t be as likely to get arthritis later in life.

 It isn’t just the weight.
 Fewer fat cells might mean fewer hormones to inflame your knees and other joints.
-This makes gout less likely by lowering levels of uric acid in your body.
-It’s especially helpful if you do it with good diet and exercise habits.
+It’s especially helpful if you lose weight with good diet and exercise habits.

 What Helps: Diet